krishjha1121/Prep/OOP/README.md

 > NOTE :

-- Although abstract classes cannot be used to instantiate objects, they can be used to create object references, because Java’s approach to run-time polymorphism is implemented through the use of super-class references.
-Thus, it must be possible to create a reference to an abstract class so that it can be used to point to a subclass object.
+- Although abstract classes cannot be used to instantiate objects, they can be used to **create object references**, because Java’s approach to run-time polymorphism is implemented through the use of super-class references.
+Thus, it must be **possible to create a reference to an abstract class** so that it can be used to point to a subclass object.

 > ### Abstract Class